saketghub/flopay/README.md

 # FLO Pay
-FLO Pay eliminates the need of proving payment to a third party.
-Payments done in Rupee can be recorded on the blockchain using an equivalent valued token called Rupee token on the blockchain.
+FLO Pay simplifies the process of verifying payments with third parties.
+By leveraging blockchain technology, Rupee payments can be securely recorded using Rupee tokens, which hold an equivalent value on the blockchain.

-Users can also pay in Rupees and buy or participate in RanchiMall's financial products such as Exchange Market and Blockchain Bonds.
-1 Rupee token is always equal to 1 INR.
-Anyone with Rupee tokens in their FLO blockchain address or FLO ID can convert it into Rupee cash.
-An open and authorized network of cashiers with their FLO ID approves and verifies Rupee-based deposits and withdrawals.
+In addition to making payments in Rupees, users can utilize their Rupee tokens to purchase or engage with RanchiMall's financial products, including the Exchange Market and Blockchain Bonds.
+It's important to note that 1 Rupee token always equals 1 INR.

+Individuals who possess Rupee tokens in their FLO blockchain address or FLO ID have the ability to convert them into Rupee cash.
+This conversion process is facilitated by an open and authorized network of cashiers who possess their own FLO ID.

 ### Live URL for FLO Pay:
 *https://ranchimall.github.io/flopay/*